metrue/fx/examples/functions/Python/README.md

-# Make a Ruby function a service with fx
+# Make a Python function a service with fx

 Write a function like,